How to Cope with Losing a Loved One

 We also just finished our move to Colorado Springs, where we’ll thankfully have a lot more space for the business.
 I feel so blessed to be an entrepreneur and to be able to work from home, especially during this difficult time given the pandemic.

-Sadly, one of our bestselling spa boxes has been the Sorry for Your Loss gift set (below).
+Sadly, one of our bestselling spa boxes has been the Sorry for Your Loss gift set/ Grieving Friend gift (below).
+It's a unique alternative to flowers/food and encourages the recipient to take time for themselves as self-care is so important, especially during the grieving process.

 I don’t personally know anyone who died from Covid, so running the Etsy shop actually gave me unique insight into the wide-sweeping effects of this deadly virus on the U.S.